nivasv/Nodejs-Calculator/README.md

-# Nodejs-Calculator is a simple calculator ahwere an authenticated users can do all the arithmetic operations.
-The application is developed using Express node.js
+# Nodejs-Calculator is a simple calculator where only authenticated users can do all the arithmetic operations.
+The application is developed using Express node.js.